 The site commemorates not only the leader of an achievement that demanded the wisdom of forbearance from mankind but also the personal qualities he exemplified: breadth of intellect, integrity of purpose, humility in a time of glory, grace in the face of adversity, and a profound awareness of the implications of atomic weapons.

 Today, if J. Robert Oppenheimer could walk into the modest cottage on Bathtub Row where he and his family lived during World War II, he would recognize it immediately.
 This jewel of the Manhattan Project properties has been well cared for by subsequent owners, who recognized the importance of the history that took place there.

 Helene and Jerry Suydam generously donated the house to the Los Alamos Historical Society.
 Now it is our duty to ensure that the house does not deteriorate but receives the attention it needs in order to preserve it in perpetuity.

-The Oppenheimer House Fund will support the urgent infrastructure needs of the house, including electrical upgrades, code and accessibility improvements, repair and rehabilitation, hazardous materials abatement, and a fire protection system.
+The Oppenheimer House Fund was established by Roger Waterman and Emily McGay.
+It will support the urgent infrastructure needs of the house, including electrical upgrades, code and accessibility improvements, repair and rehabilitation, hazardous materials abatement, and a fire protection system.
 After these updates are complete, funds will support the development of innovative exhibits and ongoing maintenance.